 The 25-minute journey between Sheringham and Holt offer you the option to alight at Weybourne or continue through to Holt.
 As you sit on board the steam train you are treated to the feel, movement, and sounds of what train travel used to be like.
 The chuff, chuff, chuff and the whistle sounding make the journey magical for the children (and adults too).

 We arrived at Holt station just in time for some lunch so we made use of the large picnic area just passed the model railway.
 After finishing we took the opportunity to look around the model railway and the William Marriott Museum.
 We couldn’t visit the North Norfolk Railway without checking out the souvenir shops at both Holt and Sheringham – where Tigger spotted that they do Days Out with Thomas, so this will be something we might need to make another visit for later in the year.

 I have to mention the guards and conductors throughout the North Norfolk Railway as they are attentive, passionate and so interactive with all the passengers who board the trains.
-Tigger who is a huge fan of trains loved their smart uniform and was so very happy when they took the time to chat to him.
+Tigger who is a huge fan of trains loved their smart uniform and was so very happy when they took the time to chat with him.

 Before we knew it, it was time to head home.
 A short walk across the road and over to Sheringham station to head back to Norwich.
 With space for us to store Piglet’s pushchair, we boarded our train home.
-The journey allowing us all to chat about the day we’d had rather than either Mr. Boo or I having to concentrate on the road ahead.
+The journey allowing us all to chat about the day we’d had rather than either Mr Boo or I having to concentrate on the road ahead.
 Travelling by train has allowed us all to enjoy both the journey and the day out.